 The alluvial deposits upon which these landscapes are developed are the products of long-term internal flow into the subsiding Penrith Basin, a structural feature located beneath the northern part of the Cumberland Plain.
 Nevertheless, the flows that deposited these materials are out of phase with the modern drainage net and their distribution is unrelated to the pattern of the modern rivers.
-The landscape is largely confined to the lowest parts of the Cumberland Basin, where it forms a series of low-relief, warped surfaces that lie tens of metres above the modern rivers of the basin.
+The landscape is largely confined to the lowest parts of the Cumberland Basin, where it forms a series of low-relief, warped surfaces that lie basin.